antiface/Documentation/METHODS/GeneralWorkflow/README.md

 November 28th, 2023
 * I also do a great deal of *Reading* and have my very own, unique *Methodology*;
 * I have a unique *Method of Reading*; I can be reading up to 30 different books at any given time;
-* If you take the last 10-20 years, then technically, I`m still in the process of finishing over 100 separate books;
+* If you take the last 10-20 years, then technically, I'm still in the process of finishing over 100 separate books;
 * I have often been told to read only __ONE BOOK AT A TIME__, but that's just not how I operate;
 * Before she died - God rest her soul! - my mom asked me once how I was able to read so many books at once, how I could possibly __KNOW WHERE I AM SITUATED__ in all those books;
 * It's simple, I have a *Prodigious Memory*, first of all, and *Fantastically Great Capacity for Making and Presreving/Maintaining Deep Abstractions*;